 Driving a plug-in hybrid car

 The driving performance of plug-in hybrids is not unlike that of a conventional car, road handling is very similar and acceleration is broadly comparable or even slightly improved.
 From the outside, most plug-in hybrids look similar to conventional models – other than having an electric connector as well as a conventional fuelling point.

-While electric-only driving is generally limited to 10-40 miles maximum, as the overall driving range of plug-in hybrids is better than their conventional counterparts there are no restrictions on the applications for which they can be used.
-With no technical barriers to their use, and with the added option of being used as a zero-emission electric car, plug-in hybrid vehicles therefore possess great potential to become one of the new standard automotive technology of the next decade.
+While electric-only driving is generally limited to 15-40 miles, as the overall driving range of plug-in hybrids is better than their conventional counterparts there are no restrictions on the applications for which they can be used.
+With no technical barriers to their use, and with the added option of being used as a zero-emission electric car, plug-in hybrid vehicles therefore possess great potential to become one of the new standard automotive technologies of the next decade.